 About 1 in 3 Americans are under lockdown as 12 states issue stay-at-home orders.

 Without acting fast and moving a week early, it would have been too late.
 We would have been locked down in Washington without the ability to hire movers or stay in our apartment.
 We honestly don’t know what would have happened but it would have been pricey.
 Instead, we were already in Florida.
 Safe with family.

-March 23, 2020 (Original date our movers were scheduled to arrive.)
+The original date our movers were scheduled to arrive.